alevchuk/minibank/btrfs/README.md

-# Get new features of BTRFS on Raspberry Pi
+# Latest BTRFS on Raspberry Pi

 ## Step 1: Upgrade Kernel and Firmware